jessalane/E-Commerce-Back-End/README.md

   [Usage](#usage)

   ## Installation
   From your terminal you will need to run the command npm i to install the packages locally.
-From there you will need to follow the vidoes showing how the program is run
+You will also need to create a unique .env file in the main directory, allowing the database to connect to your local host.
+In your .env file you will need to define DB_NAME, DB_USER, and DB_PASSWORD.
+From there you will need to follow the vidoes showing how the program is run.

   ## Usage
   The following videos display functionalty of the program